Background and activities

 - (2014) All Part of the Job?
 The contribution of the Psychosocial and Physical Work Environment to Health Inequalities in Europe and the European Health Divide.
 International Journal of Health Services. vol. 44 (2).

 - (2013) Smoking and the potential for reduction of inequalities in mortality in Europe.
-European Journal of Epidemiology. vol. 28 (12).
+European Journal of Epidemiology (EJE). vol. 28 (12).

 - (2017) Occupational Class Inequalities in Health in Europe.
 Evidence from Major European Studies.
 2017.
 ISBN 978-82-326-2156-9.
 Doktoravhandlinger ved NTNU (41).